Nacroni/py_platform/README.md

 #### Freedesktop OS Release info : `-f`, `--freedesktop`

-> [!WARNING]
-> This argument may crash the script if your computer does not have the `/etc/os-release` file.

 This argument shows the output of `platform.freedesktop_os_release()`, which shows JSON-formatted information about your system from `/etc/os-release`.

 #### Win32 info : `-w`, `--win32`